Xom/lbal-seed/readme.txt

 VI.
 Explain the seeding algorithm
 VII.
 What's that spreadsheet that Xom uses?

-I'm Xom#7240 in Discord.
-I welcome your questions, bug reports, feedback, and seeded run results!
+I'm Xom#7240 in Discord; see lbal-seed in action at https://twitch.tv/xomnom

-Demonstration video coming soon.
-In the meantime, look for recordings of me using lbal-seed at https://twitch.tv/xomnom
+I welcome your questions, bug reports, feedback, and seeded run stories!

 ===========================================================